D-Damel/fcount/README.md

-Count of files in folder.
+Count of files in folder for Linux.

 possible arguments: